ianmilligan1/webarchive-workshop/workshop/workshop.md

 The two `part` files contain the results from the two files.
 You can do two things to work with these files.
 You could open each of them up in a text editor (right click on them and open them up in your text editor) to see the content.
 Or maybe you would copy and paste them into an interface like [Voyant-Tools](http://voyant-tools.org/) to analyze.

+In this case, only one of the two files contained data from the Liberal Party of Canada. `part-00000` will be empty, but `part-00001` will contain around 6MB of text!

 This will be the case for most of the files that you generate in this tutorial.

 For now, let's keep working on generating these files.